 Hey all, Wish you a Great New Year.
 The new year has begun and its once again time to make new resolutions.
 I am sure many of you would even be ready with the resolutions.

-What is this New Year resolutions and Why?
+What are these New Year resolutions and Why?

-Well it’s a promise that we make to ourselves or with our near and dear ones to kick a bad habit and imbibe a good change for the better.
+More often than not, it’s a promise that we make to ourselves or with our near and dear ones to kick one bad habit and imbibe a good change for a better future.

 A New Year resolution can be:

 - Get fit and regular exercise

 - Joining yoga class,

 - Involve with some sport and many more such things

 Largely, I have noticed that most resolutions are around health and lifestyle.
 What is difficult though is to stick to the resolution made.
 It’s not easy to keep the enthusiasm going week after week.
 Especially when you have never played a sport or been active in the past.

 It’s not easy to maintain the same motivation levels throughout the year.
 Discipline is hard to come by.
 Most people don’t feel motivated enough and they give up within few days.
 It takes focus, planning and determination to stick to resolutions made.
 It takes the same amount of time to change a particular habit.